Your Input Mattered!

 Tenure and Promotion Processes

-58 percent of Pitt faculty members believe department culture encourages promotion to full professor.
+In 2016, 58% of Pitt faculty members believed department culture encourages promotion to full professor.
 See how respondents perceive other areas related to tenure and promotion processes, as well as what steps have been taken in response to these findings.
 See the COACHE results on tenure and promotion guidelines and expectations »

-95 percent of Pitt faculty members say it's important to have a mentor, but only 24 percent say they're satisfied with the support available to be a good mentor.
+In 2016, 95% of Pitt faculty members said it's important to have a mentor, but only 24% said they're satisfied with the support available to be a good mentor.
 View more response data and the activities underway to strengthen mentoring programs.
 See the COACHE results on faculty mentoring »

-Around 80 percent of Pitt faculty indicated they're satisfied with both time spent on teaching and their teaching schedule, while 48 percent reported satisfaction with institutional support to improve teaching.
+In the 2016 survey, around 80% of Pitt faculty indicated they're satisfied with both time spent on teaching and their teaching schedule, while 48% reported satisfaction with institutional support to improve teaching.
 See what is being done to advance teaching excellence across the University.
 See the COACHE results on teaching »

 Career and Professional Development

 Learn more about the programs in place and under development to provide career and professional development opportunities for Pitt faculty.
 See the COACHE results on career and professional development »

 The University has implemented several new programs to aid in the development of leadership and managerial skills for faculty.
 See how Pitt is encouraging leadership development across the faculty.
 See the COACHE results on faculty leadership development »

 Recognition and Appreciation of Faculty